 - Thesis Project 1 & 2

-In the first year, the course consists of 10 classes (four year-long seminars, one writing seminar, and one elective) providing an intensive learning environment through which to acquire essential practical and theoretical curatorial skills.
+In the first year, the course consists of 8 classes and 1 internship (seven semester-long seminars, and one elective) providing an intensive learning environment through which to acquire essential practical and theoretical curatorial skills.